ykiu/gql-in-ts/README.md

 ## Related works

-There are several other solutions that employs a similar approach.
+There are several other solutions that employ a similar approach.
 [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) and [genql](https://github.com/remorses/genql) are especially similar to this library in how they use TypeScript to precisely type GraphQL response data.
 If you are interested in this project you should definitely check them as well.